aileot/vim-doppelganger/README.md

 # vim-doppelganger

-Doppelganger follows the end of pairs.
+Doppelganger shows the corresponding lines of each pairs by vitualtexts.

 ## Requirements